 There are several medications prescribed to treat two significant drugs of addiction: opioids and alcohol.
 There are currently no FDA-approved medications used to treat other types of drug addiction, such as benzodiazepines, cocaine, or marijuana dependence.
 Below are the commonly prescribed medications used for the treatment of opioid dependence at Clearpoint:

 Vivitrol (naltrexone): As medication assisted treatment’s only injectable medication, Vivitrol has been approved by the FDA since 2010 for use in programs that treat opioid addiction.
 Administered only once each month, this medication wards off opioid cravings, alleviates physical symptoms of withdrawal, and prevents overdose from occurring.
-This medication can be extremely effective at helping you defeat your addiction to opioids, and it has a proven track record of preventing individuals in recovery from experiencing a relapse.
+This medication can be extremely effective at helping defeat addiction to opioids, and has a proven track record of preventing individuals in recovery from experiencing a relapse.
 Studies show that medication assisted treatment alone is not the answer, but combined with therapeutic interventions success rates increase.

 Subutex (buprenorphine): First approved in 2002 by the United States Food and Drug Administration (FDA) for use with medication assisted treatment programs, Subutex has been a medication option for those who wish to live opioid-free life.
 A partial opioid agonist-antagonist that contains buprenorphine (it occupies the same receptors in the brain that opioid drugs target), Subutex is often prescribed to individuals at the start of treatment, with the goal of transitioning them to Suboxone for long-term maintenance.
 When taken as prescribed, users will not get the same “high” or the other effects of the opioid drug they abused.
 Subutex can help people recover from opioid abuse and avoid withdrawal symptoms by blocking opioid cravings and physical withdrawal symptoms with little to no risk.